Japanese National Physician Graduate Medical Education Program

 Fellows earn a base salary, allowances (commuting, regional, and housing), Summer and year-end bonuses, and overtime.

-Fellows work Monday through Friday, up to 40 hours per week.
+Fellows work Monday through Friday and divide weekend and after-hours call.
 In General, call schedules are flexible and arranged by the chief fellow.
 Fellows will observe U.S. national holidays and limited Japanese holidays.
 Fellows are insured with health insurance for Japanese employees working on base.

 For fellowship program inquiries, contact the program manager at firstname.lastname@example.org.